babowsk1/tvm/stacks.md

 Of course, such operations make sense only if they admit a more compact encoding than the equivalent sequence of basic operations.
 For example, if all top-of-stack exchanges, XCHG s1,s(i) exchanges, and push and pop operations admit one-byte encodings, the only compound stack operations suggested above that might merit inclusion in the set of stack manipulation primitives are PUXC, XCHG3, and PUSH3.

 These compound stack operations essentially augment other primitives (instructions) in the code with the "true" locations of their operands, somewhat similarly to what happens with two-address or three-address register machine code.
 However, instead of encoding these locations inside the opcode of the arithmetic or another instruction, as is customary for register machines, we indicate these locations in a preceding compound stack manipulation operation.
-As already described in [2.1.7](stacks.md#2.1.7.-arguments-to-arithmetic-primitives-on-register-machines.), the advantage of such an approach is that user-defined functions (or rarely used specific primitives added in a future version of TVM) can benefit from it as well (cf. [C.3](code-density-of-stack-and-register-machines.md#c.3-sample-non-leaf-function) for a more detailed discussion with examples).
+As already described in [$$\mathbf{2.1.7}$$](stacks.md#2.1.7.-arguments-to-arithmetic-primitives-on-register-machines.), the advantage of such an approach is that user-defined functions (or rarely used specific primitives added in a future version of TVM) can benefit from it as well (cf. [$$\mathbf{C.3}$$](code-density-of-stack-and-register-machines.md#c.3-sample-non-leaf-function) for a more detailed discussion with examples).

-$${ }^{9}$$Notice that the most common XCHG $$s(i)$$ operation is not really required here if we do not insist on keeping the same temporary value or variable always in the same stack location, but rather keep track of its subsequent locations.
-We will move it to some other location while preparing the arguments to the next primitive or function call.

 ### 2.2.4.
 Mnemonics of compound stack operations.

-The mnemonics of compound stack operations, some examples of which have been provided in [2.2.3](stacks.md#2.2.3.-compound-stack-manipulation-primitives.) , are created as follows.
+The mnemonics of compound stack operations, some examples of which have been provided in [$$\mathbf{2.2.3}$$](stacks.md#2.2.3.-compound-stack-manipulation-primitives.) , are created as follows.

 The $$\gamma \geq 2$$ formal arguments $$\mathbf{s}\left(i_{1}\right), \ldots, \mathrm{s}\left(i_{\gamma}\right)$$ to such an operation $$O$$ represent the values in the original stack that will end up in $$s(\gamma-1), \ldots$$, s0 after the execution of this compound operation, at least if all $$i_{\nu}, 1 \leq$$ $$u \leq \gamma$$, are distinct and at least $$\gamma$$.
 The mnemonic itself of the operation $$O$$ is a sequence of $$\gamma$$ two-letter strings $$\mathrm{PU}$$ and $$\mathrm{XC}$$, with PU meaning that the corresponding argument is to be PUshed (i.e., a copy is to be created), and XC meaning that the value is to be eXChanged (i.e., no other copy of the original value is created).
 Sequences of several PU or XC strings may be abbreviated to one PU or XC followed by the number of copies.
 (For instance, we write PUXC2PU instead of PUXCXCPU.)